tulip-control/tulip-control/doc/install.rst

 <http://fonnesbeck.github.com/ScipySuperpack/>`_ by Chris Fonnesbeck.

-When installing CVXOPT using MacPorts, there are some compatibility issues case CVXOPT to fail to install.
+When installing CVXOPT using MacPorts, there are some compatibility issues that cause CVXOPT to fail to install.
 The following customizations will link numpy against Apple's implementation of LAPACK and BLAS and bypass this
 issue: